setrus/VulnHub/Tourment/Tourment-Walkthrough.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After adding the user qiu and Group qiu in /etc/apache2/apache2.conf we are downloading the php-reverse-shell.php
+Ading : user qiu and Group qiu in /etc/apache2/apache2.conf
+In order to get a reverse shell present on the box after the restart, we upload a php-reverse-shell.php and put it into /var/www/html.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 patrick@TORMENT:/bin$ nano /etc/apache2/apache2.conf